irdest/irdest/docs/contributors/src/website/translate.md

-# Translate the qaul.net Web Site
+# Translate the qaul Web Site

-**The [qaul.net] web site is multilingual and can be translated into any language.**
+**The qaul web site is multilingual and can be translated into any language.**

 ## Translating a Content Page